cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 **********************
 Starting with T-Coffee
 **********************
 We only give you the very basics here.
 Please use the Tutorial for more detailed information on how to use our tools.

-.. warning:: IMPORTANT: All the files mentionned here (e.g. sample_seq) can be found in the example directory of the distribution.

 T-Coffee
 ========